 But general rules of taste have a second function.
 Even if rules “had never been methodized” (SOT, 273), their existence supports the view that practice and comparison improves taste (SOT, 275).
 Those with adequate experience of a particular art form will perceive cases with greater accuracy.
 The existence of rules gives reason to agree that practice heightens the subject’s awareness of disruptive impressions (the taste of iron) and missing impressions (no fruity bouquet), resulting in a more reflective adjudication of the whole experience.
 They will also direct the imagination to expect various combinations of properties in light of one’s recognition that it is a thing of a specific kind.
 Properly amended to reflect mental rather than bodily taste, the story of Sancho’s kinsmen underlies the whole argument of “The Standard of Taste.”
 Even if the rule has not been formalized, the wine taster will operate as if reasoning from a rule (e.g., “since this is red wine, it will have a fruity bouquet but no hint of leather or iron”).
 The experienced reader or viewer will approach art with “the same excellence of faculties which contributes to the improvement of reason” (SOT, 278), discovering the true character of the object within “the disorder, in which they are presented” (SOT, 273).

 Originally published beside “Of the Standard of Taste” in Four Dissertations, “Of Tragedy” is a peculiar essay.
-Its engagement with the Abbé Jean-Baptiste Dubos confirms Hume's strong interest in French aesthetics.
-Yet the essay says little about the topic of tragedy, and what it says is combined with discussions of melodramas and historical writing.
+Its direct engagement with Bernard de Fontenelle and the Abbé Jean-Baptiste Dubos confirms Hume’s acquaintance with French aesthetics.
+Hume makes passing reference to catharsis in his mention of spectator cries and sobs that “give vent to their sorrow” (OT, 258), but there is no evidence of familiarity with Aristotle’s Poetics.
+On the whole, the essay says surprisingly little about the nature of tragedy, and what it says is combined with discussions of melodramas and historical writing.
 Its real topic is the experience of conflicting emotions directed simultaneously at a single object, a topic treated in the Treatise.
 Because the pleasure offered by tragedy and melodrama depends on and is proportionate with their capacity to arouse grief, fear, and other unpleasant passions, Hume uses literature and theater as an occasion to elaborate on his theory of mixed emotions.
 As Hume formulates it, the problem is to explain the nature of the relationship between our approbation, which is pleasurable, and the presence of “sorrow, terror, anxiety,” and other naturally disagreeable emotions (OT, 258).
 The solution, Hume claims, is that any emotion “which attends a passion, is easily converted into it, though in their natures they be originally different from, and even contrary to each other” (T, 419).

-Although Hume illustrates his general principle with numerous examples, few readers claim to understand or accept his theory.
-Hume thinks it is obvious that Rowe's play fails due to its gory and shocking spectacle, which tips the balance in the wrong direction.
+Although Hume illustrates his general principle with numerous examples, few of his contemporaries or modern interpreters endorse his theory.
+A rare exception is Galgut (2001).
+Famously, the theory faces multiple objections.
+It offers no working definition of tragedy and its examples are not, for the most part, genuine tragedies, points noted by Neill (1999).
+The details of Hume’s examples raise further issues.
+For example, Hume thinks it is obvious that Rowe’s play fails due to its gory and shocking spectacle, which tips the balance in the wrong direction.
 But the obvious reply is that many viewers enjoy the spectacle of violence.
 Hume basically says so: “The English theatre abounds too much with such shocking images” (OT, 265).
 How can Hume contend that the play is ruined when so many viewers enjoy it?
 For there is no appeal except to sentiment.

 Unfortunately, this interpretation merely heightens the problem.
 What is it that rewards vulgar taste?
 Why does violent spectacle attract anyone to routine, predictable potboilers?
 Natural sympathy should arouse uneasiness at the gory spectacle, yet the vulgar have no compensating reward.
 Brilliant language is surely an attraction of Shakespeare’s Othello, but no such achievement is to be found in most of the popular fiction that reliably delights its audience.
 Hume even implies that the vulgar do not attend to “eloquence” and similar formal achievement.
 However, the mere fact of “imitation” seems insufficient to explain the predominant pleasure in the face of this material.
 Is it the spectacle’s “exactness of imitation” (SOT, 276)?
 But that would seem to be a compensating pleasure in all but the most inept production, and would lead us to expect that vulgar audiences would respond with equal pleasure to almost any inferior work that meets their expectations.
 But this is simply not the case.
 “Of Tragedy” does not meet the standards of argument and insight set by Hume’s other contributions to aesthetics.